KeithPetro/useful_scripts/README.md

 * Make script delete intermediary files by default with option to preserve
 * Option to provide list of input files in order of concatenation
 * Option to specify output filename
+* Option to concatenate H.265 (HEVC) streams - Currently this script only supports H.264 streams

 Current usage: